-Interviews with the executive team members (e.g., executive director, clinical director and quality assurance director)

-Interview with the IPS supervisor

-Review of quality assurance reports or meeting minutes

-Interviews with IPS peer specialists

-Review of steering committee meetings

-Review of fidelity action plan/strategic plan

-Note: Job titles may vary by organization and by system.
+Interviews with the executive team members (e.g., executive director, clinical director and quality assurance director) Interview with the IPS supervisor Review of quality assurance reports or meeting minutes Interviews with mental health practitioners Interviews with IPS specialists Interviews with IPS peer specialists Review of steering committee meetings Review of fidelity action plan/strategic plan Note: Job titles may vary by organization and by system.
 For example, in the Veterans Administration, job titles of the executive team include hospital director, associate director, chief of staff, and department head (e.g., Chief of Mental Health, Behavioral Health Service Line Chief, etc.).
 In some agencies the executive director is called the Chief Executive Officer (CEO).
 In addition, job titles of the executive team members in agencies that serve other populations or agencies in other countries may vary.